 Rene came clean that he’d made a deal with Watson — that he would get to see his daughter and that he wouldn’t be outted as Wild Dog.
 He tried to justify himself by saying that Watson said she was going to arrest Oliver anyway, and that he was doing it for his daughter.
 But betraying a teammate — someone you called a friend not some few hours ago — is a tough thing to swallow.
 And the worst part is that he did it with only his selfish intentions in mind.

-Though I have to admit that I was incredible proud of Oliver for admitting that he’d done the same thing when it came to William.
+Though I have to admit that I was incredibly proud of Oliver for admitting that he’d done the same thing when it came to William.
 He’d kept a secret.
 He’d betrayed trust.
 But he didn’t sell out someone on his own team like Rene did.
 That’s a complete loss of trust that would take time — if ever — to develop again.

 But trust goes both ways.
 Not only do Oliver, Diggle, and Felicity need to trust their team, but the other members need to be able to trust them.
 That’s huge when you’re a part of a team where you’re literally putting your life on the line every night — with your life in other people’s hands.
 And, while I love them more than words, OTA did betray the newbie’s trust when they spied on them.
 Two wrongs don’t make a right, after all.